Searching for EeV photons with Telescope Array Surface Detector and neural networks: Reconstruction procedure

 The energy of the primary particle is estimated as a function of $S_{800},~\theta$, and $\phi$ using a lookup table obtained from the photon MC simulations~\cite{TelescopeArray:2018rbt}.

 Below is the list of 14 reconstructed parameters~\cite{TelescopeArray:2018rbt} used as input data for the neural network:

 \begin{itemize}[noitemsep,topsep=0pt] \item[1)] Reconstructed Linsley front curvature parameter ($a$); \item[2-3)] Zenith and azimuth angles ($ \theta, ~\phi $); \item[4)] Signal density at 800 m from the shower core ($ S_{800} $); \item[5)] $ \chi^2/d.o.f. $ for the joint geometry and LDF fit; \item[6-7)] Area-over-peak of the signal at 1200 m and the corresponding slope parameter \cite{abraham2008upper}; \item[8-9)] $ S_b \equiv \sum_i \left( S_i\times\left(\frac{r_i}{r_0}\right)^b \right) $ for two values of $b$: 2.5 and 4.0.
-Here $ S_i $ and $ r_i $ are the integral signal of $i$-th station and its distance to the shower core, respectively, and $ r_0 = 1200~m $~\cite{Ros:2011zg}; \item[10)] Sum of integral signals from all of the triggered stations. \item[11)] Asymmetry of the signal between the upper and lower layers of stations \cite{abbasi2019mass}; \item[12)] Total number of peaks within all stations \cite{abbasi2019mass}; \item[13)] Number of peaks for the station with the largest signal; \item[14)] Minimal distance between the reconstructed air shower core and SD array edge. \end{itemize}
+Here $ S_i $ and $ r_i $ are the integral signal of $i$-th station and its distance to the shower core, respectively, and $ r_0 = 1200~m $~\cite{Ros:2011zg}, corresponding to TA SD stations spacing; \item[10)] Sum of integral signals from all of the triggered stations; \item[11)] Asymmetry of the signal between the upper and lower layers of stations \cite{abbasi2019mass}; \item[12)] Total number of peaks within all stations \cite{abbasi2019mass}; \item[13)] Number of peaks for the station with the largest signal; \item[14)] Minimal distance between the reconstructed air-shower core and SD array edge. \end{itemize}